-Ash is another wood type favoured by Fender besides Alder.
-Ash used for building guitar bodies is categorised into two types: Northern Ash or hard Ash, and southern Ash or swamp Ash, with the latter more commonly used.
+Ash is another wood type favored by Fender besides Alder.
+Ash used for building guitar bodies is categorized into two types: Northern Ash or hard Ash, and southern Ash or swamp Ash, with the latter more commonly used.
 However, when referring to swamp/hard Ash, we are actually talking about the region where Ash trees grow instead of a particular type of wood.
 Growing in two different areas makes these two wood types different in nature, and thus, differing from each other in the guitar tone they produce.

 In particular, while hard Ash is inherent with the typical presence of brightness and the ability to provide long-lasting sustain, swamp Ash is known to impart to many of the Fender creations in the 1950s its characteristic warmth.
 One thing in common with these two types is that they both have large open pores – which makes them less easy to work with.
 With this typical feature, guitar makers have to fill these pores with lacquer or fillers in the factory so that the surface is smooth enough to apply finishes.

-Concerning tonal attribute, it is known to provide a greater presence of warmth than Maple and is usually employed in the making of electric guitar bodies.
+Concerning tonal attributes, it is known to provide a greater presence of warmth than Maple and is usually employed in the making of electric guitar bodies.
 Walnut is one of those wood types that look especially attractive under a simple oil coating, but a deep clear gloss finish would also fit its look.

 Koa is a wood type that exclusively grows in Hawaii, which explains why its supply is always rather limited.
-It is one of those types that catch the most attention for its beautiful visual appearance, with visible grains and colours ranging from light to dark golden.
+It is one of those types that catch the most attention for its beautiful visual appearance, with visible grains and colors ranging from light to dark golden.
 Similar to Walnut, guitars made from Koa can look pretty decent with an oil finish, but it’s more commonly known to look best when sprayed clear.

 In terms of sound, Koa provides the combined tonal quality of Rosewood and Mahogany, possessing both the warmth of the former and the brightness of the latter.
 Its tone tends to focus on the upper midrange rather than the highs, which is appealing to players who fancy fundamentals.
-Koa is commonly used for laminate tops, bodies and guitar necks.
+Koa is commonly used for laminate tops, bodies, and guitar necks.

 Will all these qualities, it is often chosen by Fender to build their creations’ necks.
 Similar to Ash, Maple includes 2 types: hard and soft.
 Hard Maple is tough for factory work, hence its popular application for slimmer-bodied guitars.
-Soft Maple offers an impressive bright attack compared to other wood types, but is in fact still not as bright as the hard variety.
+Soft Maple offers an impressive bright attack compared to other wood types but is in fact still not as bright as the hard variety.

 Two of the most popular types of Rosewood include Indian and Brazilian, with the latter variety now in very low stock and extremely rare to be seen.
 Indian Rosewood, generally speaking, is just the last resort to replace Brazilian Rosewood.
-It is not only too obviously purple, but also not as smooth on the surface as its counterpart.
-Meanwhile, Brazilian Rosewood is much more favoured because of its ability to release bottom notes with better clarity, and highs that resemble bell tone.
-However, all things considered, using Rosewood for solid guitar construction is not a very smart choice as it’s rare, costly and quite heavy.
+It is not only too obviously purple but also not as smooth on the surface as its counterpart.
+Meanwhile, Brazilian Rosewood is much more favored because of its ability to release bottom notes with better clarity, and highs that resemble bell tone.
+However, all things considered, using Rosewood for solid guitar construction is not a very smart choice as it’s rare, costly, and quite heavy.
 Besides this, it also requires a great amount of work to apply lacquer, as the pores need to be filled in advance.

-Each type of wood is different, and that’s what makes them so interesting because how it is treated in the factory, how dense and how heavy it is all influence how your guitar looks, sounds and plays.
+Each type of wood is different, and that’s what makes them so interesting because how it is treated in the factory, how dense and how heavy it is all influence how your guitar looks sounds, and plays.
 This doesn’t necessarily result in better or worse tonal quality, but rather the unique tone and qualities each wood imparts to the guitar.

-Needless to say, the wood types I mentioned in this list doesn’t include all types of wood available and used by manufactures for guitar construction.
+Needless to say, the wood types I mentioned in this list don’t include all types of wood available and used by manufacturers for guitar construction.
 However, the listed wood types are the most popular for guitar making, so I hope that a general knowledge of these types will help you decide which one to buy when it comes to picking a guitar that must serve well to your taste in terms of both the sounding and aesthetics.